gperdrizet/bartleby/README.md

 There is also a Docker image available on [Docker Hub](https://hub.docker.com/repository/docker/gperdrizet/bartleby/general).

 Bartleby is also compatible with the Matrix protocol.
-If you would like to run it on Matrix, you will need to host the bot yourself and add it to a Matrix server which you have admin access to (see below).
+If you would like to run it on Matrix, you will need to host the bot yourself and add it to a Matrix server to which you have admin access (see below).

 ## 3. Usage

-These instructions are to get you started interacting with some of bartleby’s features in a discord server.
+The goal of the following instructions is to provide a quick jump-start to interacting with some of bartleby's features in a discord server.
 For more details about configuring and running it yourself see ‘How to run bartleby’ below.
+For a complete list of commands see 'Command reference' below.

 ### 3.1.
 Talking to bartleby

-Bartleby is aware of how many people are in a given discord channel and interacts accordingly.
-If you are in a channel alone with it, you can just start posting.
-Bartleby assumes any messages are meant for him and will respond to anything posted.
-If you are in a channel with multiple other users, bartleby will only respond if he is mentioned or replied too.
-The first time you message, use a mention (@bartleby) to get the bots attention.
-Bartleby will post a response in the form of a reply to your message.
+Bartleby is aware of the active user count in a discord channel and interacts accordingly.
+If you are in a channel alone with it, just start posting.
+Bartleby will reply to any messages in the channel.
+In a channel with multiple other users, bartleby will only respond to mentions or direct replies.
+The first time you message, use a mention (@bartleby) to get the bot's attention.
 After that, you can mention or reply as you like to keep the conversation going.
-Bartleby will also work if you take it into a thread - in that context you do not need to use mentions or replies, it will respond as if the conversation were happening in a channel with no other users.
+Bartleby can also use threads - in a private thread, you do not need to use mentions or replies, bartleby will respond as if the conversation were happening in a channel with no other users.

 ### 3.2.
 The command interface